pzhine/inyourland/docs/client.md

 Startup
 -------
+- should read mediaId from cookie or present list of media if no cookie
 - should query server for current scene and set `currentSceneIndex`
 - should open a socketIO connection to server to listen for scene changes